angular/angular-ja/aio-ja/content/guide/roadmap.md

 [MDC Web](https://material.io/develop/web) is a library created by the Google Material Design team that provides reusable primitives for building Material Design components.
 The Angular team is incorporating these primitives into Angular Material.
-Using MDC Web aligns Angular Material more closely with the Material Design specification, expand accessibility, improve component quality, and improve the velocity of our team.
+Using MDC Web aligns Angular Material more closely with the Material Design specification, expands accessibility, improves component quality, and improves the velocity of our team.

 ### Implement APIs for optional NgModules

 *Completed Q4 2022*

-In the process of making Angular simpler, we are working on [introducing APIs](https://angular.io/guide/standalone-components) that allow developers to initialize applications, instantiate components, and use the router without NgModules.
+In the process of making Angular simpler, we are working on [introducing APIs](/guide/standalone-components) that allow developers to initialize apps, instantiate components, and use the router without NgModules.
 Angular v14 introduces developer preview of the APIs for standalone components, directives, and pipes.
 In the next few quarters we'll collect feedback from developers and finalize the project making the APIs stable.
 As the next step we will work on improving use cases such as `TestBed`, Angular elements, etc.

 ### Allow binding to protected fields in templates